- New Student Orientation

 Early Music Ensemble

 This ensemble specializes in instrumental and vocal music from the Medieval period through the Baroque, with occasional contemporary pieces.
 Macalester owns a large collection of viols, recorders, crumhorns, kortholts, flutes, harpsichord, psaltry, rebec, cornetto, sacbut, and a variety of percussion instruments which are available to ensemble members.
 Clea Galhano is the director of the ensemble and can be reached at firstname.lastname@example.org.
-Early Music Ensemble meets on F 4:45 – 6:15 in M121, and occasionally on Sunday afternoons, also in M121.
+Early Music Ensemble meets on Fridays 4:45 – 6:15 in M116 (Crawford Hall), and occasionally on Sunday afternoons.

 MacJazz is an auditioned 18-piece big band directed by Joan Griffith, performing classical and contemporary big band jazz.
-Mac Jazz rehearses on MW 4:45 – 6:15 in M116 (Crawford Hall).
+Mac Jazz rehearses on Mondays and Wednesdays 4:45 – 6:15 in M116 (Crawford Hall).

 Mac Pop and Jazz Combos

 The Mac Combos, coached by Pete Hennig, are open to students who want to play jazz or original pop in a small combo setting.
-Combos rehearse on M 7 – 9 pm in various spaces in the Music Department.
+Combos rehearse on Mondays 7 – 9 pm in M113 (Hewitt Hall) and various spaces in the Music Department.

 The Macalester Orchestra is a select ensemble of 50-60 students conducted by Assistant Professor of Music, Mark Mandarano.
 The orchestra plays two to three concerts a semester and its repertoire spans the 18th through the 21st century.
 Recent concerts have included Dvorak’s New World Symphony, Beethoven’s Seventh Symphony, Mussorgsky’s Night on Bald Mountain.
 The orchestra has collaborated with soloists including Manny Laureano ad Erin Keefe, principal trumpet and concert master, respectively, of the Minnesota Orchestra.
 The orchestra periodically collaborates with the Macalester Choirs and the African Music Ensemble and has gone on tours to Chicago and Milwaukee.
 Student soloists are given the opportunity to play concerto movements in the annual Concerto Contest held in the spring.
 The Macalester Orchestra rehearses on Tuesday and Thursday afternoons from 4:45-6 p.m. in Crawford Hall (M116).